Ladysnake/Illuminations/README.md

 **Yes**: If you have installed this mod on your Minecraft client, you will be able to connect to vanilla Minecraft servers and the ambient illuminations will work as intended.

-#### Are auras visible to other players?
+#### Are cosmetics visible to other players?

-**Yes**: If the player has the mod installed on their client, your aura will be visible to them, just like their aura will be visible to you if they possess one.
+**Yes**: If the player has the mod installed on their client, all your cosmetics will be visible to them, just like theirs will be visible to you.

 #### How to get an aura?

-**Auras are currently only available to donators**, if they have donated more than 1$.
+**Auras are currently only available to donators**, [more information here](https://illuminations.glitch.me/register).

-#### I wish to support the mod and get an aura.
-What steps do I need to follow?

-In order to get an aura, you will need to make a PayPal donation by following [this link](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=B6H4NEF43GM2S&source=url) or via the Curse Forge donate button available on the project page. **When making your donation, please include your Minecraft UUID as well as a valid email address (so I may contact you in case of any problem) in your message.** All donations and aura attributions are manually processed and done as soon as possible, but may take up to a day so please be patient.

-#### I want to change my aura / the color of my prismatic auras / disable it, what do I do?
+#### I want to change my cosmetics / the color of my prismatic auras / disable it, what do I do?

 If you have donated multiple times, you may have multiple auras and may want to select a specific one.
 Or you may just simply want to change your prismatic color or disable your aura. **You can do all this via the [Illuminations dashboard](https://illuminations.glitch.me/)** with no restrictions whatsoever.